willhbr/willhbr.github.io/me/index.md

 Since 2018 I've been working at Google, before then I studied Software Engineering at the University of Canterbury.

-You can find me stuff:
+You can find my stuff:

 - [On Mastodon]({{ site.mastodon_url }})
 - [On Github](https://github.com/willhbr)